 The program, funded by the Big Lottery Fund UK, aims to improve the lives of older people by investing in ideas that improve social connection within communities.
 The Ambition for Ageing pilot scheme is now up and running, and we are working closely with people aged 50 plus in Ashton Waterloo, Denton South and Hyde Newton.

 Following consultations, funding has already been approved for several community initiatives – these are just a few of the groups benefiting from the project:

-Age UK Tameside will be putting on dementia-friendly bowling sessions at the Park Centre on Haughton Green Playing Fields and Waterloo Park, Store Street in Ashton Waterloo.
+- Age UK Tameside put on dementia-friendly bowling sessions at the Park Centre on Haughton Green Playing Fields and Waterloo Park, Store Street in Ashton Waterloo.